helloayo/AfroTech-Events/README.md

 # Afrotech-Events

 Events, receptions, parties, and [expo related offerings](https://github.com/helloayo/AfroTech-Events/blob/master/README.md#expo-related-offerings) hosted by companies and groups during [AfroTech](https://e.sparxo.com/Afrotech19).
-Also includes [travel grants and scholarships](https://github.com/helloayo/AfroTech-Events/blob/master/README.md#travel-grants-and-scholarships).
+Also includes [travel grants and scholarships](https://github.com/helloayo/AfroTech-Events/blob/master/README.md#travel-grants-and-scholarships) and [ways to connect with other attendees](https://github.com/helloayo/AfroTech-Events/blob/master/README.md#travel-grants-and-scholarships).
 All events open to the public with the exception of those hosted by AfroTech itself.

 Check back often as this list is updated regularly!
 Or just watch the repo to get alerted.